 Damodar Kunda Trek

-Damodar Kunda Trek is combination of Upper Mustang Trek and Damodar Kunda Trekking in Nepal.
-In Damodar Kunda Trekking, we see the Damodar Kunda (lake) is famous for Hindu religion, it is situated rain shadow are of High Himalayas north of Annapurna range.
-The elevation of the Damodar Kunda is just 4890 meters; it is cold and windy place.
-We will recommend to you visit during the full moon of August every year, because every year there is a big festival up there many pilgrimages Hindu and Buddhist visit full moon of August.
-Usually, you can visit April to September every year.
-Festival time will be great for visit Damodar Kund.
+Damodar Kunda is a sacred pilgrimage site located in the Mustang district of Nepal.
+It is situated at an altitude of about 4,890 meters (16,040 feet) in the Upper Mustang region, which lies in the Himalayas.
+Damodar Kunda is considered a highly revered site by both Hindus and Buddhists.Damodar Kunda Trek is the combination of Upper Mustang Trek and Damodar Kunda Trekking in Nepal.
+In Damodar Kunda Trekking, we see the Damodar Kunda (lake) is famous for the Hindu religion; it is situated rain shadow of the High Himalayas north of the Annapurna range.
+The elevation of the Damodar Kunda is just 4890 meters; it is a cold and windy place.
+We will recommend you visit during the full moon of August every year because there is a big festival every year.
+Many pilgrimages of Hinduism in Nepal and Buddhists in Nepal see the full moon in August.
+Usually, you can visit from April to September every year.
+So festival time will be great for visiting Damodar Kund.
 From Damodar Kund, the views are great from some viewpoints a bit higher than the lakes, just a short climb up some of the hills.
-The Tibetan plateau & Damodar Himal to the north and the Annapurna Himalayan massive to the south.
-The Damodar lakes are located three days walk north east of the main Mustang trekking route & very close to Tibetan border.
-Damodar Kunda lies on restricted upper mustang between Kagbeni and Muktinath.
+The Tibetan plateau & Damodar Himal are to the north and the Annapurna Himalayan is massive to the south.
+The Damodar lakes are located three-day walk northeast of the main Mustang trekking route & very close to the Tibetan border.
+Damodar Kunda lies on a restricted upper mustang between Kagbeni and Muktinath.

-The Damodar lakes are located three days walk north east of the main Damodar Kunda Trek route and very close to the border with Tibet.
+Reaching Damodar Kunda is not an easy task due to its remote location and challenging terrain.
+The journey usually involves trekking through rugged mountain trails and high passes.
+The Upper Mustang region requires a special permit for entry, and it is advisable to undertake the journey with a registered trekking agency or guide.The beauty of the Himalayan landscape, the spiritual significance of Damodar Kunda, and the unique cultural experiences of the Upper Mustang region make it a popular destination for adventure seekers and religious pilgrims alike.The Damodar lakes are located three-day walk northeast of the main Damodar Kunda Trek route and very close to the border with Tibet.
 From Damodar Kund, the views are great from some viewpoints a bit higher than the lakes, just a short climb up some of the hills.
-The Tibetan plateau & Damodar Himal to the north and the Annapurna Himalayan massive to the south.
-The walk to the Damodar Kund (lake) is not so difficult but quite long walking distance and only sometimes a bit steep and almost flat.
-Only problem is the altitude and I have been aware of this while working out the itinerary for you.
+The Tibetan plateau & Damodar Himal are to the north and the Annapurna Himalayan is massive to the south.
+The Damodar Kund (lake) walk is not as tricky as Upper Mustang Trek but is quite a long walking distance and only sometimes a bit steep and almost flat.
+The only problem is the altitude, and I have been aware of this while working out the itinerary.